Content style guide

 authorising officer

 Lower case.
-You can use the acronym 'AO' after the first full mention.
+You can use the initials 'AO' after the first full mention.

 asylum claimant